Job for a Cowboy: Demonocracy and Sun Eater (2012–2016)

-On February 21, 2012, Job for a Cowboy released their first single from their new album Demonocracy, titled "Nourishment Through Bloodshed."
+On February 21, 2012, Job for a Cowboy released their first single from their new album Demonocracy, titled "Nourishment Through Bloodshed".
 It was released via Metal Blade Records' YouTube channel.

-On March 20, Job for a Cowboy premiered the song "Black Discharge," and, on April 2, the song "Imperium Wolves."
+On March 20, Job for a Cowboy premiered the song "Black Discharge", and, on April 2, the song "Imperium Wolves".
 Demonocracy was released on April 10, 2012, and had first-week sales reaching 4,900, which charted at 87 on the Billboard 200.
 That summer they were a part of the Summer Slaughter tour with acts such as Cannibal Corpse, Between the Buried and Me, and The Faceless.

 On October 21, 2013, the band announced they were recording their fourth full-length album.
 The band's drummer, Jon "The Charn" Rice, announced eight days after the album announcement that he was departing the band.
 It was announced on February 5, 2014, that he had joined hard rock band Scorpion Child.

 On September 23, 2014, the band announced their upcoming album Sun Eater, which released on November 11 via Metal Blade.
-The band also released their first single from the album titled "Sun of Nihility."
-The second single released off of Sun Eater was the song "Eating the Visions of God."
+The band also released their first single from the album titled "Sun of Nihility".
+The second single released off of Sun Eater was the song "Eating the Visions of God".

 On January 22, 2016, it was announced that drummer Jon "The Charn" Rice had rejoined the band for a one-off show.
-Whether he has rejoined on a permanent basis has not been confirmed.